 Our local Easter egg hunt marks the beginning of spring for us here in the Northeast of United States.
-Though we’ve lived here for six years now, the cold winter season still comes as a shock to our family.
+Though we’ve lived here for almost ten years now, the cold winter season still comes as a shock to our family.
 So any time there’s a chance to bring out cute and colorful spring and Easter yoga and Easter activities with my daughter, we’re in!

 We’ve received Easter catalogs in the mail and seen Easter books on display in the library.
 What do you have planned for your Easter celebrations?
-Along with your fun Easter activities, why not add movement to your celebrations with these twelve Easter yoga poses for kids.
+Along with your fun Easter activities, why not add movement to your celebrations with these five Easter yoga poses for kids.

 Simply clear a space (indoors or outdoors), practice barefoot (if possible), grab a yoga mat (or towel on a non-slip surface), and give yoga a go!
 Feel free to encourage your children’s creativity—ask them if they have any other Easter yoga poses to add to the sequence.